syxanash/vssu.pl/README.md

 make install
 ```

-and the script vssu.pl, contained into this package, will be automatically copied inside /usr/bin/
+and the script vssu.pl, contained into this package, will be automatically copied into /usr/bin/

 ## License
 ### vssu.pl is released under the [GNU General Public License (GPL3)](https://www.gnu.org/licenses/gpl-3.0.html):